D & F Bros. Grand Indian Circus (formerly Circus Raj)

 The cast of dancers, illusionists, aerialists, acrobats and rope walkers, with the eye-watering displays by their fakir, present a colourful, vibrant, fast-moving extravaganza of intrigue, drama, feats of daring, music, laughter and surprise.

-Their spectacular, awe-inspiring and unique shows toured Europe extensively all through the summers of 2015 - 2017, thrilling audiences of all ages at festivals, melas, community events and carnivals - including Glasgow, Southampton, Edinburgh and Leicester Melas, Walthamstow Garden Party and numerous festivals including Glastonbury, Camp Bestival, Bestival, Lunar, Imagine Watford, Richmond upon Thames, Readipop, Rhythms of the World IOW, Geronimo, Harwich, Middlewich FAB, Earigail in Ireland, SKIrcus, Stoppenden Verden and Forde in Norway.
+Their spectacular, awe-inspiring and unique shows toured Europe extensively all through the summers of 2015 - 2017 under the name of Circus Raj, thrilling audiences of all ages at festivals, melas, community events and carnivals - including Glasgow, Southampton, Edinburgh and Leicester Melas, Walthamstow Garden Party and numerous festivals including Glastonbury, Camp Bestival, Bestival, Lunar, Imagine Watford, Richmond upon Thames, Readipop, Rhythms of the World IOW, Geronimo, Harwich, Middlewich FAB, Sziget in Hungary, Earigail in Ireland, SKIrcus, Stoppenden Verden and Forde in Norway.

 The main promo video here is the former Circus Raj group and will be updated shortly.
-Meanwhile, it is an example of the range of skills (with the exception of the fire eating) that make up a typical outdoor show; it can be modified for indoor settings without the headroom for the aerial work.
-The group also run workshops for children that include a short circus show and participation in juggling, simple acrobatics, balancing objects, dancing, singing and turban tieing.
+Meanwhile, it is an example of the range of skills that make up a typical outdoor show; it can be modified for indoor settings without the headroom for the aerial work.
+The group can also run workshops for children that include a short circus show and participation in juggling, simple acrobatics, balancing objects, dancing, singing and turban tieing.

 The circus is suited to audiences of all ages, available in a street theatre format either in one location or on walkabout or as a fully staged outdoors circus show with a slack rope and other aerial equipment, backdrop and scenery.

 Further information can be found by clicking HERE

 photo credits.
 Farzana Neazi and Deepak P Samani Photography